Total Pageviews

 The tree and the sea.

-Another reason was that I wanted to instill in photography students the slower and often deeper instincts of a painter.
+Another reason was that I wanted to instill in photography students the slower and often deeper instincts

 Sounds somewhat elite this doesn't it?